fbpx

 Example 3 – Relocation

-A property relocation may sometimes be needed for a variety of reasons such as a work opportunity or family commitments, however often timings can be challenging.
-In these circumstances, sometimes a new property is required to be purchased for the relocation purpose before currently owned property is sold.
+In these circumstances, sometimes a new property is required to be purchased for relocation purposes before the currently owned property is sold.
 A bridging loan can be an ideal solution to finance the move whilst the original property is put on the market.

 How much does a Bridging loan Cost?

-The interest costs on bridging loans can seem fairly high, typically around 0.4% – 1.5% a month, however the duration of the loan must be considered to calculate the overall costs.
+The interest costs on bridging loans can seem fairly high, typically around 0.4% – 1.5% a month, however, the duration of the loan must be considered to calculate the overall costs.

 There are also additional charges to be taken into consideration such as arrangement fees, and sometimes exit fees applied by the lender.
 As with a standard mortgage, legal fees, valuation costs and bank transfer fees will also be payable.